 Here is the letter that I will copy (since it’s too faint to scan) regarding the robbery with Jesse James:

-Jesse and Frank James came to Corydon Iowa.
-They went first to the County Treasurer’s office in the Court House.
-The treasurer said “Sorry boys.
+Jesse and Frank James came to Corydon, Iowa.
+They went first to the County Treasurer’s office in the Courthouse.
+The treasurer said, “Sorry, boys.
 I have just made a large deposit in the bank across the street.”
 So the gang went over there and robbed the bank.
 There was no one in the bank except the president and the cashier because of a big tent revival meeting at the edge of town.
-After the robbery , they went out there and cut the horses of the revival meeting attendees loose from the hitching post and Frank said that he knew there were all God-fearing people but if you want to do something for your fellow men there are two men locked up the the bank vault.
+After the robbery, they went out there and cut the horses of the revival meeting attendees loose from the hitching post, and Frank said that he knew they were all God-fearing people, but if you want to do something for your fellow men, there are two men locked up in the bank vault.

 The next morning, a posse stationed themselves ahead of the gang behind two hedges on either side of a narrow road.
-When the James boys approached this point, Frank sensed it might be a good p0oint for an anbush so he pulled back his linen duster, thus exposing two guns ready to be drawn.
-No one in the posse did a thing and the gang got away.
+When the James boys approached this point, Frank sensed it might be a good point for an ambush, so he pulled back his linen duster, thus exposing two guns ready to be drawn.
+No one in the posse did a thing, and the gang got away.